Workshops and Events

 Numerous workshops have been convened in recent years to a) introduce nanoscience to new audiences, b) aggregate and disseminate information about new advances in nanoscience, and c) to begin to build robust, interdisciplinary communities to engage more researchers, instructors and students in nanoscience.
 Each of the following workshop webpages contains the programs with links to all presentations that are available for you to use, along with summaries of group discussions on related topics of interest.

-- Nanoscience in the Earth and Environmental Sciences--Research and Teaching Opportunities; held in conjunction with the 2017 Goldschmidt Conference of the Geochemical Society.
+Also held in conjunction with the 2018 Goldschmidt Conference of the Geochemical Society.

-- Nanoscience in the Earth and Environmental Sciences--From Theory to Practice; also held in conjunction with the 2018 Goldschmidt Conference of the Geochemical Society.
+Held in conjunction with the 2017 Goldschmidt Conference of the Geochemical Society.

 The Montana Nanotechnology Facility (MONT)